mingliu815/dataviz-project-proposal/README.md

 ## Schedule of deliverables

-* Maps would be the most challenging part so I would spend more time on this one.
+* Maps would be the most challenging part so I would spend more time.
 I expect to get maps done by the first week of November.
   * Map with circles representing amount of restaurants, by week 8.
   * Map with dots representing locations of restaurants, by week 9.
   * Try to add map tiles on the second map and polish maps, by week 10.
 * Map of seafood or bar chart of seafood, week 11.
 * Interactive bar chart of food categories, week 12.
-* Polish the whole project and fix any issue, week 13, 14.
+* Polish the whole project and fix any issues, week 13, 14.